Author Archives: admin

 8. Accident Compensation Payouts For E-Scooter Injuries

-• Falling due to a large pothole in the road that was not addressed by the council in due time.
+• There is a large pothole in the road that was reported to the council but has not been repaired in due time.
+An E-scooter rider could fall if they drive over this large pothole.

 Are E-Scooters Legal In The UK?